huggingface/blog/object-detection-leaderboard.md

 If you have restrictions on object sizes, **AP-S**, **AP-M** and **AP-L** come into play.
 For example, if your dataset or application predominantly features small objects, AP-S provides insights into the detector's efficacy in recognizing such small targets.
 This becomes crucial in scenarios such as detecting distant vehicles or small artifacts in medical imaging.

-## Which parameters can impact the Average Precision results?
+### Which parameters can impact the Average Precision results?

 By picking an object detection models in 🤗 Hugging Face’s hub, we can vary the output boxes by trying different parameters in the model’s pre processing and post processing functions.
 There are some approaches that may influce the assessment metrics.
-We separated the mostly common factors that lead to variations in the results.
+We separated the mostly common factors that may lead to variations in the results:

 * Disconsider detections by thresholding detections by their scores.
 * Use ```batch_sizes > 1``` for inference.
+* Ported models do not output the same logits as the original models.
+* Some ground-truth objects may be ignored by the evaluator.
+* Computing the IoU may be complicated.
+* Text-conditioned models requires precise prompts.

+Let’s take the DEtection TRansformer (DETR) ([facebook/detr-resnet-50](https://huggingface.co/facebook/detr-resnet-50)) model as our example case.
+We will show how these factors may affect the output results.

+#### Thresholding detections before evaluation

-Let’s take the DEtection TRansformer (DETR) ([facebook/detr-resnet-50](https://huggingface.co/facebook/detr-resnet-50)) as an example.
-It uses a DetrImageProcessor object to process the bounding boxes and logits, as shown in the snippet below:
+Our sample model uses `DetrImageProcessor` [class](https://huggingface.co/docs/transformers/main/en/model_doc/detr#transformers.DetrImageProcessor) to process the bounding boxes and logits, as shown in the snippet below:

 ```python